U.S. prosecutors in talks with 2nd suspect tied to JPMorgan hack

+* REPORTED ON WEDNESDAY THAT Q1 REVENUE AT 6.2 MILLION LIRA VERSUS 3.9 MILLION LIRA YEAR AGO

-NEW YORK U.S. prosecutors have disclosed they are in discussions to resolve a case against a second Florida man linked to a massive data breach at JPMorgan Chase & Co, after saying they are engaged in similar talks with his co-defendant.
+NEW YORK, Sept 14 U.S. prosecutors have disclosed they are in discussions to resolve a case against a second Florida man linked to a massive data breach at JPMorgan Chase & Co, after saying they are engaged in similar talks with his co-defendant.

 In a court filing made public Friday in Manhattan federal court, a prosecutor said Anthony Murgio, who was charged for operating an unlicensed bitcoin exchange service, was in discussions "regarding a possible disposition of this case."